Telecominfraproject/wlan-cloud-ucentralgw/README.md

 The AP can answer and tell the controller it has rejected certain parts of the config and potentially replaced them with appropriate values.
 This could be used to allow an AP to replace frequencies for the regions it is localted.
 The AP can provide an array of these rejections.
 The substitution JSON is optional.

 ###### Error codes
 - 0 : configuration was applied as-is.
-- 1 : configuration was applied with the included substitutions in the rejected section.
+- 1 : configuration was applied with the included substitutions in the `rejected` section.
+The device is operating with the new modified config.
 - 2 : configuration was rejected and will not be applied at all.
-The rejected section  can be used to tell the controller why.
+The `rejected` section can be used to tell the controller why.

+###### The `rejected` section
+The rejected section is an array containing the following:
+- `parameter` : the JSON code in the config that is causing this rejection
+- `reason` : anything to explain the rejection.

 #### Controller wants the AP to reboot
 Controller sends this command when it believes the AP should reboot.